 Open Data and the Importance of Data Citations: The NASA EOSDIS Perspective

 The practice of referencing or citing datasets is evolving in the community.
 For example, on March 29, 2012, the National Science Foundation’s Directorate for Geosciences published a “Dear Colleague Letter” on Data Citation, which states many benefits of citing datasets.
-In January 2012, the ESIP Federation’s General Assembly approved “Data Citation Guidelines for Data Providers and Archives.”
+In January 2012, ESIP’s General Assembly approved “Data Citation Guidelines for Data Providers and Archives.”
 In December 2013, The American Meteorological Society (AMS) Council adopted a policy statement on “Full and Open Access to Data.”
 Further elaboration on the AMS policy is provided in the “Data Archiving and Citation” section in its Author’s Guide.
-In 2014, FORCE 11 (the Future of Research Communications and e-Scholarship) published a Joint Declaration of Data Citation Principles that states in its preamble: “Data citation, like the citation of other evidence and sources, is good research practice and is part of the scholarly ecosystem supporting data reuse.”
+In 2014, The Future of Research Communications and e-Scholarship 2011 (FORCE 11) published a Joint Declaration of Data Citation Principles that states in its preamble: “Data citation, like the citation of other evidence and sources, is good research practice and is part of the scholarly ecosystem supporting data reuse.”
 This joint declaration has been endorsed by 218 individuals and 97 organizations (as of September 2015).

 Many publishers have developed similar data policies.
 Links to these are provided by COPDESS along with a “Statement of Commitment from Earth and Space Science Publishers and Data Facilities,” which notes the “important progress and a continuing commitment by publishers and data facilities to enable open data in the Earth and space sciences.”
-As of September 2015, there have been 37 signatories to this statement of commitment, including the American Astronomical Society, the American Geophysical Union, the Consortium of Universities for the Advancement of Hydrologic Science, Inc. (CUAHSI), Dryad, Elsevier, the Geological Society of London, ICSU World Data System, John Wiley and Sons, Nature Publishing Group, Science, and Springer.
+As of September 2015, there have been 37 signatories to this statement of commitment, including the American Astronomical Society (AAS), the American Geophysical Union (AGU), the Consortium of Universities for the Advancement of Hydrologic Science, Inc. (CUAHSI), Dryad, Elsevier, The Geological Society of London, International Council for Science (ICSU) World Data System (WDS), Wiley, Nature Publishing Group, Science, and Springer.

 As a provider of Earth science data to the global user community, NASA’s EOSDIS has a responsibility to enable users of data to comply with these evolving policies regarding the open access to published data and the need to provide data citations.
 One of the steps EOSDIS is taking is to assign Digital Object Identifiers (DOI’s) for each of the datasets distributed by the EOSDIS Distributed Active Archive Centers (DAACs).
 Another step is to provide clear instructions to users on how to cite and/or acknowledge the data and services provided by the DAACs.
 Instructions and links to the DAAC citation policy webpages can be found on the Data Citations and Acknowledgements page on the EOSDIS Earthdata website.